Trewaters/soar/README.md

 1. **Frontend design**: Designing look and feel for pages is not my strength.
 I would love help laying out pages better. _Make the app pretty!_
 2. **Yoga Pose images**: I need images for the yoga poses.
 It should be a set of images.
 3. **Fix Bugs**: See something wrong fix it or create an issue identifying how to reproduce the bug.
+4. **Add Unit Test**: Using Jest for testing.
+Write test for anything that isn't covered currently.

 ## Authors